cogment/cogment-doc/docs/reference/cogment-low-level-api-guide/grpc.md

 -   actions: Actions from all actors.
 This list has the same length and order as the list of actors provided in `trial_params`.
 -   rewards: List of rewards sent to actors.
 -   messages: List of user data sent to actors or the environment.
+-   default_actors: List of actors (index of actors) that were not available but had a default action.
+Actors in this list have invalid data in the `actions` list.
+-   unavailable_actors: List of actors (index of actors) that were not available and did not have a default action.
+Actors in this list have invalid data in the `actions` list.
 -   trial_params: Trial parameters used for a trial.
 This is sent on start of a trial, as the first message in the `RunTrialDatalog` stream.
 -   sample: A data sample to be logged.